wiresurfer/shaishav.kr/docs/Articles/2024/Aug/Business of Datacenters an India perspective.md

 ---
-public: true
+public: false
 authors:
     - wiresurfer
-title: ./Business of Datacenters an India perspective
+title: Business of Datacenters an India perspective
 description:
     A zero-BS guide to GenAI applications in organizations.
 Use our Snake Oil detector for vendor screenings.